OpenChemistry/tomviz-superbuild/Generating_ITK_binaries.md

 Windows:
 --------

 First have a build of the superbuild without ITK built.
-You need to point ITK at the correct numpy and fftw headers.
+You need to point ITK at the correct numpy.
 First, clone ITK and checkout the desired tag (currently v5.0.1).

 Configure ITK like the following (changing any variables that are needed):